-One of my favorite aspects of being a Local Host is showing guests things they may not find in common guidebooks.
+One of my favourite aspects of being a Local Host is showing guests things they may not find in common guidebooks.
 With over 900 churches in Rome, they range from artistic masterpieces, with dire relics and some even have unknown underground ruins.
-I’m happy to share my insider knowledge with my guests.
+I’m happy to share my insider knowledge with my guests and show you seven of Rome’s most unique churches.

 1. Basilica of San Clemente